dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.0 =
+- Add: It is now possible to display amount equivalencies in fiat currencies in confirmation/notification emails.
+- Improve: Variable substitutions are now more uniform between confirmations and notifications.
+- Add: The recommended `.conf` settings for Bitcoin core take into account the latest changes in 18.0.0 where `rpcbind` and `rpcauth` are mandatory.
+- Add: New cron job setting "Allow running on AJAX requests".
+Is on by default, can be turned off (e.g. if it slows down WooCommerce too much).
+- Fix: Use `esc_textarea()` where appropriate.

 = 4.3.5 =
 - Fix: The user-confirmation link can no longer resurrect transactions that have been cancelled by an admin.
 Only unconfirmed transactions can now be confirmed via the confirmation link.